 Internships are short-term training programs that involve participation in planned, supervised work.
 Because internships center upon the application of classroom knowledge to the workplace, employers typically seek those who are further along in their degree programs, most often focusing their recruitment efforts on sophomores and juniors, for their internship programs.
 Find out more and read what our students have to say about their Internship Experiences.

-For a life-changing experience, you may choose from more than 100 study abroad programs.
-Students who participate in study abroad programs are two-times as likely to find a job within six months of graduation; receive 25 percent higher starting salaries; and 90 percent are accepted by 1st or 2nd choice graduate schools.
+For a life-changing experience, you may choose from more than 100 education abroad programs.
+Students who participate in education abroad programs are two-times as likely to find a job within six months of graduation; receive 25 percent higher starting salaries; and 90 percent are accepted by 1st or 2nd choice graduate schools.
 Read what students have to say about their Study Abroad Experiences.

 Undergraduate Student Research